A good relationship with your lawyer will lead to a better result and will save you money.

 Should I tell my lawyer the whole truth?

 - Most lawyers charge a minimum of one quarter of an hour (some lawyers go below one quarter) for a telcon.
 First make sure that the telcon with the lawyer is necessary.
-Most questions clients have can be answered by the lawyer’s legal assistant and for the telcon with the assistant there is usually no charge.
-Ask the assistant.

 What is a good protocol for E-mail communication with my lawyer?

 First, have a discussion with your lawyer regarding E-mail security.
-If you are still living with your spouse, be even more careful regarding security of your E-mails and communications with your lawyer.
+If you are still living with your spouse, be careful regarding security of your E-mails and communications with your lawyer.
 Avoid using any shared computer and consider getting a new E-mail whose address is known only to you and your lawyer.
 At a minimum, ensure that you have two-factor authentication of your E-mail.
 But one example is available through Google regarding Gmail.

 How important is the lawyer’s legal assistant to me?